PEXANE2/azure-docs.tr-tr/articles/app-service/app-service-web-tutorial-connect-msi.md

 ---
-title: Yönetilen kimlikle güvenli SQL veritabanı bağlantısı-Azure App Service | Microsoft Docs
+title: Secure SQL Database connection with managed identity - Azure App Service | Microsoft Docs
-description: Yönetilen bir kimlik kullanarak veritabanı bağlantısını daha güvenli hale getirme ve ayrıca bunu diğer Azure hizmetlerine uygulama hakkında bilgi edinin.
+description: Learn how to make database connectivity more secure by using a managed identity, and also how to apply it to other Azure services.
 services: app-service\web
 documentationcenter: dotnet
 author: cephalin